-An ex-con returns home to the Bronx after three years in prison to discover his wife estranged and his teenage son exploring a sexual transformation that will put the fragile bonds of their family to the test.
+An ex-con returns home to the Bronx after three years in prison to discover his wife estranged and his child exploring a gender transformation that will put the fragile bonds of their family to the test.

 Growing up in the Mission district of San Francisco, Che Rivera (Benjamin Bratt) has always had to be tough to survive.
 He's a powerful man respected throughout the Mission barrio for his masculinity and his strength, as well as for his hobby building beautiful lowrider cars.
 A reformed inmate and recovering alcoholic, Che has worked hard to redeem his life and do right by his pride and joy: his only son, Jes, whom he has raised on his own after the death of his wife.
 Che's path to redemption is tested, however, when he discovers Jes is gay.
 To survive his neighborhood, Che has always lived with his fists.
 To survive as a complete man, he'll have to embrace a side of himself he's never shown.
 Written by

 The memorial in Che's garage indicates his wife died in 1985.
 The banners in the graduation scene read "La Mission High School Class of 2009".
-Since it is very clear Jess was a model student, it is doubtful he would be graduating high school at the age of 24 or higher.
+Since it is very clear Jes was a model student, it is doubtful he would be graduating high school at the age of 24 or higher.
 See more »

 6 of 7 people found this review helpful.